 Avoid having your card compromised while abroad by only using ATMs in well-lit areas, preferably with guards or a 24-hour human presence.
 The machines inside bank branches, the airport, or busy transportation hubs are most ideal.
-Avoid street ATMs in dark kiosks where someone could install additional hardware without being seen.
+Avoid street ATMs in dark kiosks where someone could install additional hardware without being detected.

 Selling Fake Electronics

-Malaysia is one of the top hubs in the world for manufacturing semiconductors, but that doesn’t mean you’ll find bargain prices for electronic devices.
+Malaysia is one of the top hubs in the world for manufacturing semiconductors, but that doesn’t necessarily mean you’ll find bargain prices for electronic devices.